PREPARING AN ECONOMIC DEVELOPMENT STRATEGY

 Chuck Eckenstahler is 35 year veteran of municipal planning, economic development and real estate consultant serving clients in Illinois, Indiana and Michigan, and a past contributor to the Illinois Municipal Review.
 He teaches economic development subjects in the Graduate School of Business at Purdue North Central, Westville, Indiana and serves on the faculty of the Lowell Stahl Center for Commercial Real Estate Studies at Lewis University, Oakbrook Illinois.
 He can be contacted at firstname.lastname@example.org or by phone at 219-861-2077.

 Craig Hullinger AICP has 35 years of experience in economic development, city planning, and transportation planning.
 He is a Economic Development and City Planning Consultant.
 He was the Economic Development Director of the City of Peoria, Illinois, and a member of the American Institute of Certified Planners and Lamda Alpha.
 He was formerly Planning Director of Will County.
 He publishes a number of blogs on economic development.
-He can be contacted email@example.com by phone at 309-634 5557.
+He can be contacted at email@example.com or by phone at 309-634 5557.